1947

 Administrator) for some of the materials used in this presentation.
 Even though the Meem

-Archive correspondence is copyrighted, I have tried to utilize the information from this
+Archive correspondence is copyrighted, I have tried to utilize the information from this in

-discovered this invaluable information, without which, many Apache Fires details would be lost.
+this invaluable information, without which, many Apache Fires details would be lost.

 Elliott Roosevelt- Faye Emerson